reinforcement-learning-kr/pg_travel/README.md

 ~~~
 python main.py --train
 ~~~
+* The PPO implementation is for multi-agent training.
+Collecting experiences from multiple agents and using them for training the global policy and value networks ([brain](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Design-Brains.md)) are included.
+Refer to `pg_travel/mujoco/agent/ppo_gae.py` for just single-agent training.
 * See arguments in main.py.
 You can change hyper parameters for the ppo algorithm, network architecture, etc.
 * Note that models are saved in `save_model` folder automatically for every 100th iteration.

 #### Load and render the pretrained model
 If you just want to see how the trained agent walks